 Why study Sociology?

-Because you have an interest in and want to understand the world in which you live – how and why it functions as it does and who has power and who does not.
+Because you have an interest in and want to understand the world in which you live – how and why it functions as it does and who has power and who has not.
 Sociology is a challenging yet inherently interesting and relevant subject.
-During the course, of your studies sociology will get you to look at the world in new ways.
-You may begin to question some of your long held and taken for granted assumptions about how society is organised and in whose interests it works.
+During the course of your studies, Sociology will get you to look at the world in new ways.
+You may begin to question some of your long-held assumptions you had taken for granted, about how society is organised and in whose interests it works.
 At the end you will certainly have a better understanding of the world around you and hopefully the motivation, confidence and skills to work to improve it!
-In the course of your studies, you’ll be asking questions such as:
+Through your studies, you will be asking questions such as:

 - Do we live in a meritocratic society where everyone has an equal chance to succeed or do some groups have more opportunities than others?